sobri909/CloudKitQueues/README.md

 - **Slow Queue:** For slow operations, eg backups, restores, and deletes that the user is not expecting to see the immediate results of.

-So for example when fetching a record you can choose to either `queue.fetch(ckRecordId)` or `queue.slowFetch(ckRecordId)`.
+When fetching a record you can choose to either `queue.fetch(ckRecordId)` or `queue.slowFetch(ckRecordId)`.

-If saving changes to a record, you can choose to either `queue.save(ckRecord)` or `queue.slowSave(ckRecord)`.
+When saving changes to a record you can choose to either `queue.save(ckRecord)` or `queue.slowSave(ckRecord)`.

-When deleting a record, you can choose to either `queue.delete(ckRecordId)` or `queue.slowDelete(ckRecordId)`.
+When deleting a record you can choose to either `queue.delete(ckRecordId)` or `queue.slowDelete(ckRecordId)`.

 CloudKitQueues manages these queues internally so that "fast" actions are batched together and